-We are strong believers in (Dr. Demings teachings about) businesses being a process.
+We are strong believers in (Dr. Deming’s teachings about) businesses being a process.
 All processes have variation.
-The role of quality is to stabilize the system as much as possible and thus to reduce variation.
+The role of quality (management) is to stabilize the system as much as possible - which means to reduce variation.

-From D. Wheelers book "Understanding Variation" (SPC Press 2000) we took the structure and formulas to create this process analysis spreadsheet [76 KB] which helps separate special cause variation from common cause variation.
+From D. Wheelers book "Understanding Variation" (SPC Press 2000) we took the structure and the formulas to create this process analysis spreadsheet which helps separate special cause variation from common cause variation.

 - a single observation is outside the process limits or